dioStaxis/DJ-ELM0/README.md

 ## Description

 This is a video game that focuses on the fighting game genre.
 It involves close combat of two players selected from a limited range of characters in a fixed stage.
-The characters may attack their opponent until their health reaches zero or the rounds time expires.
+The characters may attack their opponent until their health reaches zero or the round's time expires.

 ## Motivation